foundation/proton/README.md

     blog: blog.html
 ```

 ## Todo / Ideas

 * Better output logging with debug flag for more output
-* init option to create folders and config file
 * Inky + Inky Extra Twig extensions
-* Check that all config paths exist on load (maybe a verify cli option)
-* data cli option to output global data or data for a specific page